adamtiger/tinyGPUlang/README.md

 For the sake of demonstration a language frontend is also provided.
 The main idea of the language is to support pointwise (aka elementwise) operations with gpu acceleration.

+If you are just curios about the code generation backend, you can jump directly to [The code generator for NVPTX backend](docs/s4_codegen.md) part.

 ## What is inside the repo?

 - tinyGPUlang: the compiler, creates ptx from tgl (the example language file)